testrecorder/spring-test-recorder/README.md

   If the tool cannot detect how to create an object, a TODO will be generated with object state information.
 - The generated test is written in the console.

-A similar approach is used to generate mocks for methods in a Spring component annotated with @RecordMockForTest.
+A similar approach is used to generate mocks for methods in a Spring component annotated with **@RecordMockForTest**.

 ## Questions?
 Problems?
 Suggestions?